analitiq-ai/ResumeAI/README.md

 - **Visual Match Scoring**: Clear visual representation of how well your resumes match job requirements

 # Quickstart
-1. run poetry install to set up dependencies
+1. run `poetry install` to set up dependencies
-2. put your old CVs into `app/user_data/resumes` directory
+2. put your old CVs into **resume_ai/app/user_data/resumes** directory
 3. update config.json with:
+ - your name
  - the path to your old CV
- - your name
- - operating mode
+ - operating mode (files or links)
  - your theme.
-Check out themes here: https://github.com/rendercv/rendercv/tree/main/examples
+Default is `engineeringresumes` Check out themes here: https://github.com/rendercv/rendercv/tree/main/examples
+ - your job preferences in file `resume_ai/app/user_data/user_data.py`

 Watch the video bellow for a quick guide: